Rafael Devers Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants have the 11th-ranked team ERA among all MLB pitching staffs (4.02).
+- The Giants' 4.01 team ERA ranks 11th across all MLB pitching staffs.

-- His last time out came on Saturday against the Washington Nationals, when the right-hander threw 1 1/3 innings, surrendering six earned runs while giving up five hits.
+- His last appearance was on Thursday against the Oakland Athletics, when the right-hander tossed 2 2/3 scoreless innings while giving up just one hit.

+- The 27-year-old has put up an ERA of 2.70, with 10.3 strikeouts per nine innings, in 24 games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.